Sydni Elizabeth Parnell, b. 1997, Norfolk, Virginia

 Caius Malachi Muro, b.
 2019, Newport News, Virginia

 Maclin Hope Muro, b.
 2015, Newport News, Virginia

 Jeri Annette Muro, b.
 2012, Newport News, Virginia

 Michael Keith Parnell, b.
 1963, Columbus, Georgia (m.
 Kimberly Nicole Anderson)

 Jerry Keith Parnell, b.
 1941, Columbus, Georgia (m.
 Frances Ann Gordy)

 Veleta Jane Parnell, b.
 1922, Phenix City, Alabama

 James Edgar Parnell, b.
-1893, Andalusia, Alabama (married to Jesse Pendergrass, Creek Native American Tribe)
+1893, Andalusia, Alabama (m.
+Jesse Pendergrass, Creek Native American Tribe)

 John Alford Parnell, b.
 1866, Andalusia, Alabama